gregose/syscall-table/README.md

 ```

 ## Web
-* uses [jQuery DataTables] to pull JSON file and format table
+* uses [jQuery DataTables](http://datatables.net/) to pull JSON file and format table
-* links to lxr.free-electrons.com for source cross-reference and manpages
+* links to http://lxr.free-electrons.com for source cross-reference and http://www.kernel.org for manpages
 * www dir checked into gh-pages branch w/ JSON file

 ## Other